 Aramid fibre is a name of a specific type of stable and heat-resistant fibre introduced early in the 1960s by the chemical giant DuPont.

-Hemp is a bast fiber that was probably used first in Asia.
-The fiber is dark tan or brown and is difficult to bleach, but it can be dyed bright and dark colors.
-The hemp fibers vary widely in length, depending upon their ultimate use.
-Industrial fibers may be several inches long, while fibers used for domestic textiles are about 1.9 to 2.5 cm.
-Read more..
+Hemp fibre is a bast fibre probably used first in Asia.
+The cord is dark tan or brown and is difficult to bleach, but it can be dyed bright and dark colours.
+The hemp fibre varies widely in length, depending upon their ultimate use.
+Industrial threads may be several inches long, while fibre used for domestic textiles are about 1.9 to 2.5 cm.

-Spandex (Elastane) is a synthetic fiber.
-The fibers exceptional elastic, strong and still durable, the fiber is a polyurethane-polyurea co polymer vented by DuPont chemists in 1959.
-When introduced into the market it revolutionized many areas within the clothing industry; sportswear, bicycling, jeans and many other types of clothing.
-Read more..
+Lycra.
+Spandex (Elastane) is a synthetic fibre it is exceptionally elastic, healthy and still durable, the fibre is a polyurethane-polyurea co polymer vented by DuPont chemists in 1959.

-Viscose and Acetate, derived from cellulose were almost all the man-made fibres in existence before World War II.
-During the 1930s, after intensive fibre research, several new synthetic fibres were produced experimentally which led to the production of nylon..
-Read more..
+Man-made fibre.
+Viscose and Acetate, derived from cellulose, were almost all the human-made fibres in existence before World War II.
+During the 1930s, after intensive fibre research, several new synthetic fibres were produced which led to the production of nylon.

-Nylon is a synthetic fibre invented by DuPont that was used originally for hosiery but is used in many applications.
+Nylon fibre.
+It is a synthetic fibre invented by DuPont that was used originally for hosiery but in many applications.
 Nylon is naturally water-repellent, easy to dye, and very strong.
-These features have helped nylon replace cotton in many industrial uses, like bags and flags.
-Read more..
+These features have helped plastic replace cotton in many industrial uses, like bags and flags.

-Planned product obsolescence or built-in obsolescence is an industrial design strategy whereof, the intention is a planned product with a limited lifespan.
-The most common form of product obsolescence is the fading out of product when new versions,, read more..
+Planned product obsolescence or built-in obsolescence, is an industrial design strategy of which; the intention is a proposed product with a limited lifespan.
+The most common form of product obsolescence is the fading out of product when new versions.